A child working on a laptop

 Hardware for supporting written expression

-In the following clip, handwriting supports such as pencil grips, keyboard guards, joysticks and eye-tracking are discussed.
+In the following clip, handwriting supports such as pencil grips, keyboard guards, joysticks, and eye-tracking are discussed.

 Duration 07:29